livekit/client-sdk-flutter/example/README.md

 # LiveKit Flutter Example

 This app implements a video room using LiveKit's Flutter SDK.
-Designed to run for iOS, Android, and web.
+Designed to run for iOS, Android, Web, Mac, and Windows.

 ## Quickstart